Ashaffah/pagination-native/README.md

 # pagination-native

-Next.js, tailwind, and some [Pagination Native](https://pagination-native.vercel.app)
+Next.js, tailwind, and some [Pagination Native](https://pagination-native.vercel.app) <= Click this link to see the results

 ## getting started